 Another location factor to consider at your event are smells.
 Reduce any strong scents.
 This includes things such as scented candles, essential oils, strong-smelling plants, etc. A scent-free environment is preferred as certain smells may cause a guest to feel uncomfortable or irritated.
 Be mindful of the smell of cooking.
 While enticing to some, it is overwhelming to others.
 Good ventilation is important.

-Ensure bio breaks: food, water and bathrooms
+Ensure bio breaks: food, water and toilets

 An essential part of any sensory-friendly event is offering food and water for guests.
 Alternatively, instead of offering it, allowing guests to bring their own.
 The feelings of hunger or thirst can be extremely irritating for everyone.
 Ensure there is a nursing